succinctlabs/op-succinct/README.md

 - `host-utils`: A suite of utilities for constructing the host which runs the OP Succinct program.

 **`sp1-kona`**
-- `native-host`: The host program which runs the Kona program natively using `kona`.
+- `native-host`: The host program which runs the `op-succinct` program natively using `kona`.
-- `zkvm-host`: The host program which runs the Kona program in SP1.
+- `zkvm-host`: The host program which runs the `op-succinct` program in the SP1 zkVM.
+- SP1 Programs
-- `zkvm-client`: The program proven in SP1.
-The `zkvm-host` first runs `zkvm-client` on the `kona-host` to fetch the witness data, then uses SP1 to generate the program's proof of execution.
+   - `zkvm-client`: Derive and execute a single block.
+First runs `zkvm-client` on the `native-host` to fetch the witness data, then uses SP1 to generate the program's proof of execution.
+   - `validity-client`: Run the derivation pipeline & execute a batch of blocks.
+First runs `validity-client` on the `native-host` to fetch the witness data, then uses SP1 to generate the program's proof of execution.
+   - `aggregation-client`: Aggregates validity proofs for a larger range of blocks.

 ## Usage